AnonCatalyst/Odinova/README.md

 { **Scavenger OSINT GUI** 🕵️‍♂️ }
+> **This tool will soon receive an update that will also include an official name change**
 ## About Scavenger

 > Scavenger is a powerful and user-friendly Open Source Intelligence (OSINT) tool designed to enhance digital reconnaissance capabilities.
 With its intuitive graphical user interface, Scavenger provides a unified solution for various OSINT tasks, allowing users to efficiently gather information about a target.
 This tool is developed with the goal of empowering individuals and security professionals to conduct responsible and effective information gathering.